-- Vessel Monitoring System (VMS) bottom towed gear data from 2016-2020: - VMS records the location, date, time, speed, and course of the vessel. - Fishing gear information is linked to the VMS data by matching vessel logbook information, using the fleet register, or through local marine officer knowledge of the vessel. - For the purposes of this assessment the VMS data in maps used has been filtered to display bottom towed gear activity only. - O Bottom towed gear VMS data for each site has been displayed on a grid wherein each grid segment is 500 m x 500 m in size.
+- VMS bottom towed gear data from 2016 to 2020: - o VMS records the location, date, time, speed, and course of the vessel. - Fishing gear information is linked to the VMS data by matching vessel logbook information, using the fleet register, or through local marine officer knowledge of the vessel. - For the purposes of this assessment the VMS data in maps used has been filtered to display bottom towed gear activity only. - Bottom towed gear VMS data for each site has been displayed on a grid wherein each grid segment is 500 m x 500 m in size.
 This is intended to demonstrate the density of bottom towed fishing activity from vessels with VMS within each MPA.
-These maps include fishing speed (0 to 6 knots) VMS records from both UK and Non-UK vessels. - Fishing speed VMS records associated with the following gear codes have been included in VMS density maps: TBB Beam Trawls, OT Otter Trawls (not specified), OTB Bottom Otter Trawls, OTT Otter Twin Trawls, PT Pair Trawls, PTB Bottom Pair Trawls, TB Bottom Trawls, TBN Nephrops Trawls, TBS Shrimp Trawls, TX Other Trawls, DRB Boat Dredges, HMD Mechanized Dredge, HMP Pumps, HMX Harvesting Machines, SDN Danish or Anchor Seines, SPR Pair Seines, SSC Scottish Seines, SV Boat or Vessel Seines, SX Seine Nets (not specified). - For the Hartland Point to Tintagel MCZ, VMS data did not show bottom towed gear activity but additional fisheries data (including local expert opinion, vessel sightings data, and Fishermap data) has confirmed that fishing with bottom towed gear occurs in the site. - Feature data from statutory nature conservation bodies (SNCBs): - Natural England are responsible for advice on the conservation of MPA habitats and species in English waters up to 12 nm from the coast. - JNCC are responsible for advice on the conservation of UK MPA habitats and species offshore of 12 nm.
+These maps include fishing speed (0 to 6 knots) VMS records from both UK and non-UK vessels. - Fishing speed VMS records associated with the following gear codes have been included in VMS density maps: TBB Beam Trawls, OT Otter Trawls (not specified), OTB Bottom Otter Trawls, OTT Otter Twin Trawls, PT Pair Trawls, PTB Bottom Pair Trawls, TB Bottom Trawls, TBN Nephrops Trawls, TBS Shrimp Trawls, TX Other Trawls, DRB Boat Dredges, HMD Mechanized Dredge, HMP Pumps, HMX Harvesting Machines, SDN Danish or Anchor Seines, SPR Pair Seines, SSC Scottish Seines, SV Boat or Vessel Seines, SX Seine Nets (not specified). - For the Hartland Point to Tintagel MPA, VMS data did not show bottom towed gear activity but additional fisheries data (including local expert opinion, vessel sightings data, and Fishermap data) has confirmed that fishing with bottom towed gear occurs in the site. - A WebApp displaying VMS activity for vessels using bottom towed fishing gear around the 13 MPAs considered in this assessment has been produced.
+Access the WebApp here. - Feature data from statutory nature conservation bodies (SNCBs): - Natural England are responsible for advice on the conservation of MPA habitats and species in English waters up to 12 nm from the coast. - JNCC are responsible for advice on the conservation of UK MPA habitats and species offshore of 12 nm. - A WebApp displaying designated feature information for the 13 MPAs considered in this assessment has been produced.
+Access the WebApp here.

-SNCB feature data contain a collation of marine habitat and species biotope records created during contracts commissioned by Natural England and JNCC; collected by Defra and associated bodies/agencies; or provided by third parties that have allowed their data to be republished under the Open Government Licence (OGL).
-MMO have made use of the most appropriate MPA habitat data on a site-by-site basis dependent on its location.
+Natural England and JNCC feature data contain a collation of marine habitat and species biotope records created during contracts commissioned by Natural England and JNCC; collected by Defra and associated bodies/agencies; or provided by third parties that have allowed their data to be republished under the Open Government Licence (OGL).
+MMO has made use of the most appropriate MPA habitat data on a site-by-site basis dependent on its location.